KyleAndruczk/pet-store-simulator/README.md

 1. Clone the repository to a local directory.
 2. Run 'bundle install' in your terminal install/update all gems.
+3. (optional) Run 'rake db:seed' in your terminal to change the names of all pets, stores, and employees.
-3. Start a new game by running 'ruby ./bin/run.rb' in your terminal.
+4. Start a new game by running 'ruby ./bin/run.rb' in your terminal.
-4. Have fun!!!
+5. Have fun!!!

 # Video Demo